vikaspandey-cdac/SpringBootApp-Deploy-AWS-ElasticBeanStalk/README.md

 - Step 03 - Configuring AWS CodeBuild and AWS CodePipeline
 - Step 04 - Creating AWS CodeBuild Build Specification
 - Step 05 -  Testing Continuous Deployment with AWS CodePipeline

-### Email headings
-  - ⚡⚡⚡ [NEW COURSE] Deploy Spring Boot to Cloud - Amazon Web Services
-  - Is it Your Time... (to start with aws)
-  - By Far, The Easiest Way? ... (to learn cloud)
-  - #1 Skill For Years to Come
-  - Do You have the #1 Skill for a Java Developer?
-  - Do You want to be Future Proof?

 ### Email Template